 - You will have the opportunity to apply for study abroad for a semester through student exchange on this degree in Europe or North America.

-- Broadcast Production will have extensive industry links across Northern Ireland and beyond.
-Work placement will be a significant aspect of the course.
+- It is an exciting time to get involved in broadcasting.
+Northern Ireland now has one of the fastest growing creative sectors in the UK economy.
+Broadcast programme making for entertainment, news, documentary, current affairs and online is a huge part of the industry here.
+Work placement therefore will be a significant aspect of the course, connecting to many of the local production companies.
 An industry advisory panel has been set up to offer advice on developments in the industry, keeping content and teaching practice relevant to the needs of employers in this area.

 - A degree in Broadcast Production will give students a distinct advantage as they enter the work place.
 This highly practical course will allow you to build up a portfolio of outputs for you to share with potential employers.
 An online channel will be created to showcase the best work from the department also.
 The new skillsets developed such as building digital content for online distribution and social media are highly sought after by employers and provide an excellent background for work in the creative industries and broadcasting.

 - Access to a television studio with broadcast quality LED lighting and green screen facilities; off-line and on-line editing suites, utilising industry software such as Avid Media Composer, DaVinci Resolve and Avid Pro Tools; access to the Sonic Arts Research Centre for audio training and industry standard audio recording and post production equipment; full high-definition cameras are available as are substantial lighting and sound kits for location work.